canicemichael/canicemichael/README.md

 ![canice-git](https://user-images.githubusercontent.com/50200115/162418921-945a996d-02f1-4ca5-b122-907a3b7a8379.jpg)

 <h2>Hello, gorgeous! 👋</h2>
-I'm a full-stack web developer, but that's not all. <br>
+I'm a backend web developer, but that's not all. <br>
 I enjoy being challenged with innovative ideas that encourage collaborations for the development of functional web applications and efficient UX. <br>
 I'm open to volunteer work. <br>
  <br>